Unfinished creative work: Film

+Cristian Nemescu died during the editing of California Dreamin'.

+The producers decided to release it in its unfinished state with a runtime of 155 minutes.

+The film is sometimes titled California Dreamin' (endless) (California Dreamin' (nesfârșit)) as it is unfinished.

 Television

 Consisting of many episodes that are grouped together in seasons or series, a long-form television show that intends to tell a continuous, long story can be cancelled for many reasons before it broadcasts all of its planned episodes and resolves all story arcs and its central premise.

 A television show can be cancelled as the series is getting started, or even before a single episode has been broadcast.
 In most cases, to get a series broadcast, its creators must typically produce a pilot episode to convince a television network to pick up and support it.
 There is no guarantee that the pilot will air; the network holds the final say on whether the series will go forward.
 Networks sometimes cancel a series after it airs roughly half of its first season, and air a mid-season replacement instead of the second half of the season.
 If a series fails to broadcast, it can be considered unfinished in the sense that substantial effort was put into developing it and much more work could have been done on it had it been able to proceed.

 At the end of a season, a television series is cancelled if its network does not order any future seasons to follow.
 A series is often considered unfinished if it does not resolve all of its planned story arcs and central premise by that time.
 In such a situation, the series' creators may make a bid to keep the series going by intentionally ending the current season finale on a cliffhanger to give fans the impression that the series hasn't been resolved properly.
-This tactic does not always succeed, and can potentially produce an exacerbating bout of disappointment among fans if the series is nevertheless cancelled and left truly unfinished – a fate that befell Marvel's Iron Fist.
+This tactic does not always succeed, and can potentially produce an exacerbating bout of disappointment among fans if the series is nevertheless cancelled and left truly unfinished – a fate that befell Iron Fist.
 Alternatively, the creators of a series put in a similar predicament may choose to design the season finale to function like a series finale so as to bring a sense of closure to the audience in case the series is indeed cancelled and prevented from fully accomplishing its goals.